 Add the butter and sugar to a mixing bowl.
-Set your mixer to medium speed and take your time with this first step, beating it between 2–3 minutes.
+Set your mixer to medium speed and take your time with this first step, beating it between 2 to 3 minutes.

-Add the following: oil, almond flour, cornstarch, baking soda, baking powder, and salt.
-Then, beat some more, like another minute, until light and fluffy.
+Add the following to the creamed butter: oil, almond flour, cornstarch, baking soda, baking powder, and salt.
+Then, beat for another minute or so, until light and fluffy.

 The batter is sticking to the beaters now which is good.

-Next, add these: vinegar and cocoa extract.
-Beat again to combine.
+Next, add the vinegar and cocoa extract, and beat on medium-low speed to combine.

 Next, add both water and flour in steps.
 Turn the mixer down to low speed.
 Beginning with the flour, pour about a half cup in, followed by some of the water.
 Repeat this, finishing with the flour.

-Of course, most blue chocolate cake recipes use food coloring.
-However, I used the magic blue matcha powder, otherwise referred to as Blue Butterfly Pea Powder!
-It’s a natural ingredient so much healthier.
-Simply add that to the batter and stir.
-The cake batter will transform to a beautiful shade of blue.
+Of course, most blue cake recipes use food coloring.
+However, I used the magic blue matcha powder, otherwise referred to as Blue Butterfly Pea Powder.
+It’s a natural ingredient, which is appealing.

 Making Blue Cake

-Sure, you can buy a blue cake mix, but I was committed to finding a way to color this cake blue naturally rather than one with tons of unnatural blue food coloring.
+I was committed to coloring this cake blue without tons of unnatural food coloring.

-- First, I used cocoa extract instead of cocoa powder (because cocoa powder is so dark it was hard to get a beautiful blue color without adding a lot of food coloring
+- I used cocoa extract instead of cocoa powder (because cocoa powder is dark it was hard to get a beautiful blue color without adding a lot of food coloring).

-- Second, a natural blue matcha powder created a beautiful hue!
+- Using a natural blue matcha powder created a nice hue.

-You’ll notice that the batter is a more vibrant blue than the baked cake which is more of a blue green cake.
-If you want the finished cake to be a more vibrant color, I recommend adding a teaspoon or two of natural food coloring gel.
+You’ll notice the batter is a more vibrant blue than the baked cake.
+If you want the finished cake to be a more vibrant color, I recommend adding natural food coloring gel to the batter.